marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 23. Does this response have a user session associated to it?

 Yes, which you can see from the Set-Cookie header.

+24. What kind of content is likely to be in the [page content] response body?